eduardo-antunes/plainline/README.md

 ## Configuration

 You may configure plainline by providing a table to the `setup` function.
-This table can contain any or all of four keys:
+This table can contain any or all of three keys:

-- `sections` determines which providers are used to construct the active statusline;
+- `sections` lists the providers used in the active statusline;
 - `inactive_sections` does the same, but for the inactive statusline;
-- `separator` determines the text that is shown between the outputs of providers;
+- and `separator` is the text that is shown between the outputs of providers.
-- and `provider_opts` is a table of provider options.

 Providers are simply functions that fetch a particular piece of information and display it in text form.
 They are the building blocks of the statusline.
 The buitin providers, which are all defined in [`providers.lua`](./lua/plainline/providers.lua), can be specified by name.
 You can also pass your own functions as providers, as long as those functions return strings (or nil).

-Provider options are a set of boolean keys that configure the behavior of some providers.
-Currently, the following options are available:

-- `name_filter` enables or disables the name filter.
-It's on by default;
-- `trad_status` changes the plainline-style status indicators (`*` for modified buffers and `#` for read-only ones) for the traditional vim status indicators (namely, `[+]` and `[-]`).
-It's off by default.

-### Name Filter

-The name filter is a function within plainline that attempts to clean up buffer names before they are displayed in the statusline.
-This is done mostly to reduce noise and make using certain plugins more pleasant.
-Here's a brief description of the things it does:

-- removes protocol-style prefixes (`[protocol]://`);
-- truncates the name of terminals to show just the shell name;
-- replaces the contents of the `HOME` environment variable with `~`;
-- shows just the filename for help and manpage buffers;
-- shows just the repository name for fugitive buffers.

 ### Using Presets